FarronF/limerick-council-meetings/meetings/2020/06/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 4th March 2020.md

 On the proposal of Councillor Ruddle, seconded by Councillor Foley, it was agreed to allocate

-€ 3,000 to flashing signs on Athea to Carrickerry road.--- 4
+€ 3,000 to flashing signs on Athea to Carrickerry road.
+---
+4

 On the proposal of Councillor Scanlan, seconded by Councillor Ruddle, it was agreed to